Show by Label

 Here is a picture of the setup I was using as a first proof of concept test.

-Besides the Pico and the LCD, there is only a single capacitor to couple the GPSDO 10MHz to the Pico input pin, a trimmer to adjust the contrast and a single resistor to set the backlight of the LCD.
-Cannot get much more simple and the results are very good!
+Besides the Pico and the LCD, there is only a single capacitor to couple the GPSDO 10MHz to the Pico input pin, a trimmer to adjust the contrast of the LCD and a single resistor to set the backlight for the LCD.
+It cannot get much more simple and the results are very good!
 Astonishingly good actually.

 This is with the software as it comes "out of the box" without any configuration and it is gratifying to see this reassuring display.